 Use of Your Information

-We use your personal information to provide advice and services to you, to administer our client databases.
+We use your personal information to provide advice and services to you, to administer our client databases and lock issues.
 We do not disclose your personal information to any third party to enable them to market their products and services.
 Your consent to our use of your personal information can be withdrawn at any time by following the directions at the end of this policy.
 We will retain your personal information for only the period of time which is reasonable under the circumstances.